bagheri365/CatDog-Calssifier-Deployment/README.md

 # Deployment of a Cat and Dog Image Classifier with Flask and Docker

-In this repository, I share my practice in containerizing a Machine Learning (ML) model as REST API using Flask and Docker.
+In this repository, I share my practice in containerizing a Machine Learning (ML)/Deep Learning model as REST API using Flask and Docker.

 ## Tools
 - Python (Tensorflow & Pillow)